puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 > - Arthur C. Clarke

 Welcome to the Quest Guide for the Puppet Learning VM.
-This guide will be your companion as you make your way through a series of interactive quests, using the accompanying VM as a sandbox environment to exercise your Puppet skills.
+This guide will be your companion as you make your way through the Learning VM's series of interactive lessons.

-We'll begin by introducing you to the `quest` tool.
-This tool isn't a part of Puppet itself, but it's going to be an important part of your experience with the Learning VM.
-We'll give you a brief overview of how to use the tool and read the feedback it provides.
+Before getting into Puppet itself, this lesson starts off with an introduction to the `quest` tool that you will use throughout the following lessons to track your progress.

-Once you're familiar with the quest tool, we'll move on to some of the most basic and important features of Puppet itself.
-You'll learn how to install the Puppet agent on a newly provisioned node and use `puppet resource` and `facter` to explore the state of that new system.
+Next, we'll cover the installation of the Puppet agent and some of the core ideas involved in managing infrastructure with Puppet.
+You'll learn how to install the Puppet agent on a newly provisioned system and use `puppet resource` and `facter` to explore the state of that system.
 Through these tools, you will learn about *resources* and *facts*, the fundamental units of information Puppet uses to manage a system.

-Just one more note before we dive in: as you get started with this guide, remember that Puppet is a powerful and complex tool.
-We do our best in this guide to explain concepts as you encounter then, but will occasionally introduce a topic that needs to wait for a later quest for a full explanation.
+As you get started with this guide, remember that Puppet is a powerful and complex tool.
+This guide will generally explain concepts as you encounter them.
+For the sake teaching to best practices, however, you will sometimes need to make use of a more advanced feature before it has been covered in depth.
-(We'll show you how to avoid dependency cycles in your Puppet code, but it's not always possible to keep them out of learning materials!)

 Ready to get started?
 Run the following command on your Learning VM: